Follow these tips on how to remove your name from internet search engines.

 If someone has posted sensitive information such as a full Social Security number or bank account, Google will work with you.
 To do so, send a legal request to remove content from Google.

 This isn’t a shortcut to removing unsavory information about you online; You won’t be able to make personal requests.
 So reserve this tool for instances when someone has shared personal information online and you want it taken down.
-(By the way, if you feel like your identity has been stolen, here’s how to contact the Big Three credit bureaus, the first thing on the list of what to do if your identity has been stolen.)
+(Speaking of, if you feel like your identity has been stolen, here’s how to contact the Big Three credit bureaus, the first thing on the list of what to do if your identity has been stolen.)

 There are many reasons and factors to blame for this widespread availability of personal information ranging from the explosion of social media to data brokers and data collection companies to “free” apps and app-based games.